-CoC Bonus Project - A CoC can apply for up to 5 percent of its Final Pro Rata Need (FPRN) or 25 percent of the CoC's Preliminary Pro Rata Need (PPRN) minus its ARD, whichever is greater.
-New projects created through the CoC Bonus must meet the project eligibility and quality threshold requirements established by HUD in Sections V.C.3.b and V.C.3.c of the 2019 HUD CoC Program Competition NOFO, subject to change with the release of the 2022 HUD CoC Program Competition NOFO.
-To be eligible for a bonus project, a CoC must demonstrate that it ranks projects based on how they improve system performance as outlined in Section VII.B.1.a of the 2019 HUD CoC Program Competition NOFO.
-This definition is subject to change based on the requirements of the 2022 HUD CoC Program Competition NOFO.
-This definition is subject to change based on the requirements of the 2022 HUD CoC Program Competition NOFO upon its release.
+CoC Bonus Project - The CoC Bonus allows CoCs to use up to 7 percent of their Final Pro Rata Need (FPRN) to create one or more new project applications.
+New projects created through the CoC Bonus must meet the project eligibility and project quality threshold requirements established by HUD in sections III.C.5.b. and c. of this NOFO.
+To be eligible to receive a CoC Bonus project, the Collaborative Applicant must demonstrate its CoC ranks projects based on how they improve system performance as outlined in section V.B.2.b of this NOFO.

-Collaborative Applicant - The eligible entity that the CoC has designated during the 2022 CoC Program Registration Process to apply for a grant on behalf of the CoC.
+Collaborative Applicant - The eligible entity that the CoC has designated during the 2023 CoC Program Registration Process to apply for a grant on behalf of the CoC.
 The Collaborative Applicant must be the "Applicant" for each community applying for participation in the competition.
 In cases where the CoC needed to change the Collaborative Applicant and that change was approved after this NOFO was published but before the deadline for submissions, that approved replacement Collaborative Applicant is the eligible applicant for this NOFO.

 Consolidation - The process by which two or more projects eligible for renewal in the CoC Program Competition apply for funding and are combined into a single renewal project upon award.
 See Sections II.B.4, V.B.2.b.(2) and V.B.3.a.(4) of 2019 HUD CoC Program Competition NOFO for additional information.
-This definition is subject to change based on the requirements of the 2022 HUD CoC Program Competition NOFO upon its release.
+This definition is subject to change based on the requirements of the 2023 HUD CoC Program Competition NOFO upon its release.